sizovs/boring-stack/README.md

 Since stability, simplicity, and fewer abstractions are the guiding principles, the following tech choices were made:
 * Node (22+)
-* JS (you don't need TS for large-scale apps if you write tests; Rails is a great example)
+* JS (you don't really need TS for large-scale apps if you write tests)
 * Express.js
-* Edge.js for templating ([WebC](https://github.com/11ty/webc) would be a good alternative)
+* Edge.js for templating
 * Htmx for SPA experience
-* Vanilla JS and [Alpine.js](https://alpinejs.dev/) for reactivity.
+* Vanilla JS with [Alpine.js](https://alpinejs.dev/) for reactivity
-* Tailwind for styling with great DX.
-You can use vanilla CSS or [Bulma](https://bulma.io/), if you like.
+* Tailwind for styling with great DX
 * Playwright for E2E tests
 * SQLite with better-sqlite3 for DB access w/o ORMs and query builders (nobody switches databases anyway)
 * Litestream for streaming DB replication